Bailiwik Journal: Welcome to Bailiwik!

 Why Places?
 Why not some other kind of community, like a shared interest?

 Shared interests are great and many platforms exist for communities based on shared interests.
 They are not under-served or neglected on the web.

 Place, on the other hand, seems to us both under-served and under-acknowledged as a basis of community.
-We believe that we are all, in reality, members of communities made up of the people around us in the real world, but that this most basic, fundamental kind of community is often not seen as clearly as it could be, or defined and supported as well as it might be, to serve the well-being of its members.
-Bailiwik is an an attempt to use tools of social media to support this most basic and unconditional kind of community.
+We believe that we are all, in reality, members of communities made up of the people around us in the real world, but that this most basic kind of community is often not seen as clearly as it could be, or supported as well as it might be, to serve the well-being of its members.
+Bailiwik is an attempt to use tools of social media to support this most basic and unconditional kind of community.

-Of course, people can use Bailiwik how they want, within reason, and if people want to create communities that combine a specific interest and a place that would be fine with us.
+Of course, people can use Bailiwik how they want, within reason, and if people want to create communities that combine a specific interest and a place that’s fine with us.
 We’re creating this together.